lmxyy/sige/diffusion/README.md

   --use_pretrained --save_dir results/sige_ddpm
   ```

   The generated images will be stored in `results/vanilla_ddpm` and `results/sige_ddpm` correspondingly.
+If the model downloading is too slow for you, you can switch the download source from our website to Google Drive with `--download_tool gdown`.

   **Notice**: For SIGE inference, current codebase only supports caching the activations of a single step.
 As the diffusion models require multiple denoising steps, for each step, we first forward use the original model to pre-compute the activations and then forward the SIGE model to get the results.